ghi-electronics/Docs/hardware/ucm/development-options.md

 This display module has a 7" 800x480 TFT display with capacitive touch screen.
 The display needs a UCM with TFT display support and needs I2C for the capacitive touch.
 The backlight is controllable through GPIO A.

 The display is exactly the same size as the Dev Board.
-Tehy can be nicely mounted back to back with stand offs.
+They can be nicely mounted back to back with stand offs.
 A ribbon cable will be needed for the display signals.

 (image)